PlatONnetwork/docs/docs/PlatON经济方案.md

   - If the validator node that is punished and forced to withdraw is participating in the current consensus round, the validator node can continue to complete the block generation and validator work of this consensus round.
 If the node is punished after 410 blocks in the consensus round, if the next consensus round confirms that the validator node has the node, the node can continue to participate in the block generation and validator of the next consensus round.

-3. Restrict node qualification
+3. <a id='restrict_node_qualification'>Restrict node qualification</a>

-   The node is temporarily disqualified as a validator and locked for 56 epoch.
-During the lock-up period, it is not eligible to become a validator to participate in block production, and there is no staking reward.
+   The node is temporarily disqualified as a verification node and locked for 56 settlement cycles.
+During the lock-up period, it is not eligible to become a verification node to participate in block production, and cannot participate in governance voting, and there is no staking reward.

 #### PlatON's punishment mechanism